olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/to-conclude.md

 Title: What we Covered
 menu:
   main:
-    parent: "Getting Started with Tyk-Cloud"
+    parent: "Getting Started with Tyk Cloud"
 weight: 9
 aliases:
     - /tyk-cloud/what-we-covered/
 ---

-We've covered the following to get you started with the Tyk-Cloud way of managing Tyk deployments
+We've covered the following to get you started with the Tyk Cloud way of managing Tyk deployments

 * We've created a new Organisation
 * We've added a team and added members with associated roles to it